gberta/BNF_globalization/README.md

 ## Usage

-Check out files 'BNF_binary_class_demo.m' and 'BNF_multi_class_demo.m' for binary and multi class segmentations respectively.
+To use BNF method with the boundary based affinities, check out the files 'BNF_binary_class_edge_affinity_demo.m' and 'BNF_multi_class_edge_affinity_demo.m' for binary and multi class segmentations respectively.
+If the boundaries are not available, you can use the demos 'BNF_binary_class_RGB_affinity_demo.m' and 'BNF_multi_class_RGB_affinity_demo.m', which perform our globalization technique using the RGB color affinities.

 ## Notes